Shahhin Asiaee is a civil litigator whose practice focuses on insurance defence of personal injury claims arising out of motor vehicle accidents.

 When he is not representing his clients, Callan enjoys traveling and hiking in the mountains around Vancouver.

 Nikta Shirazian is a civil litigator and practices primarily in the area of insurance law.
-She has gained experience in insurance defence claims relating to construction law, property damage, product liability, professional liability, motor vehicle accidents and personal injury.
-Nikta also maintains a subrogation practice, particularly relating to property damage, product liability and construction law.
+She has gained experience in insurance defence claims relating to construction defects, property liability, professional liability and bodily injury.
+Nikta also maintains a subrogation practice, particularly relating to construction defects and product liability.
 Nikta has appeared before all levels of court in British Columbia.

 Nikta also has a keen interest in the law of privacy, particularly in relation to privacy torts and legislation pertaining to safe handling and non-disclosure of information.
 She has presented numerous times on these topics and co-authored an article with Dr. Chris Hunt titled “Canada’s Statutory Privacy Torts in Commonwealth Perspective” which was published in the Oxford University Comparative Law Forum.
 Nikta recently completed the CLM level 1 Cyber Claims course on cyber security, data breaches and compliance with regulatory frameworks in Canada, United States and Europe.